minerllabs/basalt_competition_baseline_submissions/README.md

 a new value of anything defined in the config method (mentioned in (1)).
 For example, you could call `basalt_baselines.bc.py with batch_size=16`

+This BC baseline is meant to be simple and minimal, and, as such, it tries to make the simplest design choices that allow it to handle the structure of a Minecraft environment.
+These include:
+- Extracting only the pixel POV observation, and using a CNN on that observation as the input to the BC model
+- Turning the continuous camera action into discretely chunked left/right and up/down movements, since otherwise the scale of the log likelihood for the continuous space swamps the discrete spaces
+- Constructing separate action distributions for each of the actions that make up a joint Minecraft action (which can be a mix of Discrete and Box), and combining those action distributions into one MultiModalActionDistribution that is used to predict the actions being predicted for BC (by sampling independently from each action space's distribution)
+- This action distribution architecture works by learning a single latent vector, and then feeding that representation to a head mapping it into the parameters required by each action's distribution
 # How to Submit a Model on AICrowd.

 In brief: you define your Python environment using Anaconda environment files, and AICrowd system will build a Docker image and run your code using the docker scripts inside the `utility` directory.